Unified Camera Positional Encoding for Controlled Video Generation: Conclusion

 \section{Conclusion}

 We presented UCPE, which jointly models poses, intrinsics, and lens distortions through relative ray encoding and absolute orientation cues.
-Integrated via a lightweight spatial attention adapter, it enables pretrained video Diffusion Transformers to achieve accurate, consistent camera control with under 1\% additional parameters.
-Our camera-diverse dataset and extensive experiments show clear gains in lens controllability, orientation accuracy, and relative pose fidelity.
-Overall, UCPE provides a unified camera representation for diverse camera geometries, demonstrating its potential as a general encoding for Transformers across future multi-view, video and 3D tasks.
+Integrated via a lightweight spatial attention adapter, it enables video Diffusion Transformers to achieve accurate camera control with under 1\% additional parameters.
+Experiments on our camera-diverse dataset show clear gains in lens controllability, orientation accuracy, and pose fidelity.
+Overall, UCPE provides a unified representation for diverse cameras, potentially as a general encoding across multi-view, video and 3D tasks.

-\textbf{Limitations.} UCPE relies on camera poses during training and currently models only pose, intrinsics, and distortion, without capturing richer attributes such as zoom, focus, or depth-of-field.
-Extending UCPE to support these additional controls and further reducing reliance on accurate pose supervision remain promising directions for future work.

-\textbf{Acknowledgement:} This research is supported by Building 4.0 CRC.
+\textbf{Acknowledgement:} This research is supported by Building 4.0 CRC and partially supported by the Australian Research Council under Grant DP260100218.

 {

 }

 \maketitlesupplementary